Installing Octez#

 curl -q "https://packages.nomadic-labs.com/homebrew/RC/Formula/octez.rb" -O

-Install Octez using the downloaded formula with the following command:
+Install Octez using the downloaded formula, creating a new tap if necessary, with the following commands:

 Depending on the speed of your system, the build can take more than 10 minutes.
 We regularly test the build in our CI using macOS 14 (Sonoma) with Xcode 15 on an ARM-based Mac.
 More recent configurations should also work.